Department of Health Informatics & Information Management

 The department offers a Minor in Health Information Management and a Minor in Health Informatics.
 The minor programs fit well with majors in Health Sciences and other disciplines in the College of Health Profession and across the university.
 The minor programs do not establish eligibility for the RHIA credential.
 Students completing the BSHIM degree automatically qualify for the Minor in Health informatics which is comprised of courses built into the major.

-The BSHIM degree is offered in multiple delivery format options: traditional in-person, face-to-face courses on the Round Rock Campus and fully online.
+The BSHIM degree is offered in multiple delivery format options including traditional in-person, face-to-face, synchronous courses and fully online asynchronous delivery for students with HIM experience.
 All options lead to the same degree and have the same academic requirements.
 Fulltime students may complete the BSHIM degree in four years.

-The curriculum is organized as a two-plus-two program with completion of general education core curriculum and program prerequisite coursework prior to beginning the two-year professional phase.
-Once qualified for the professional program, the final two years consist of the required HIM coursework reinforced with a professional practice experience assignment at an appropriate affiliated site.
-Students who have achieved the Registered Health Information Technician (RHIT) credential or graduated from a CAHIIM accredited HIT program may qualify to receive academic credit toward the BSHIM degree for previous coursework.
+The BSHIM curriculum is organized as a two-plus-two program with completion of general education core curriculum and program prerequisite coursework prior to beginning the two-year professional phase.
+Once qualified for the professional program, the final two years consist of the required HIM coursework reinforced with a mandatory externally supervised experiential learning (ExSEL) placement at an appropriate clinical or professional site coordinated by the department.
+Students who have previously achieved the Registered Health Information Technician (RHIT) credential or graduated from a CAHIIM accredited HIT program may qualify to receive academic credit toward the BSHIM degree for previous coursework.

 Immunization Requirements